JOBS AT IRIS

 - Experience managing volunteers

 - Experience in theatre operations

 Guidance Notes for Applicants

-To apply please send a CV, Personal Statement (2 sides of A4 max) and details of two references to:
+To apply please send a CV with a Cover Letter identifying your experience and skills (with specific examples) relevant to this role (2 sides of A4 max) and details of two references to:

-Please insert APPLICATION FOR PRODUCER as the subject.
+Please insert APPLICATION FOR SCOOP ASSOCIATE PRODUCER as the subject.